What We Do

 We believe in mentoring the next generation of women philanthropists.

+How collective giving works.
 To join The Philanthropy Connection, women are asked to give a $1,125 membership donation; women 35 years old and younger are asked to donate $575.
-At the end of each year, $1,000 or $500 of each member’s donation is given directly as pooled grants to Boston-area non-profits.
+Each spring, $1,000 or $500 of each member’s donation is given directly as pooled grants to Boston-area non-profits.
 The more women who join, the more money we have to give away.

 We keep our administrative costs low by using a largely volunteer staff and tapping into the talent pool of our membership.